bdan-security/open-source-soc/01_Lab_Setup/README.md

 ---

-# 6. Kernel-Level Auditing — auditd
+# 6. Kernel-Level Auditing: auditd

 To support high-fidelity File Integrity Monitoring, the Linux Auditing System (`auditd`) was installed on the monitored asset.